 Avondale Motorcycle Accident Attorneys

-Avondale is an incredible city that the team at Breyer Law Offices, P.C. is proud to serve.
+Avondale is an incredible city that the team at The Husband & Wife Law Team is proud to serve.
 Where else would you find a NASCAR racetrack like the Phoenix International Raceway, which is only a stone’s throw from Base and Meridian Wildlife Area, where families can spot birds, reptiles, and mammals all year round?
 Avondale embraces both its history and its artistic side, with street art and unique shops.
 It’s truly a one of a kind city here in Arizona.
 But that doesn’t mean it’s 100% safe.

 There are close to 150,000 registered motorcycles in Arizona.
-With so many motorcycle enthusiasts in our state, it’s no wonder that we at Breyer Law Offices, P.C. work with many clients who were injured while riding their bike because of someone else’s negligence.
+With so many motorcycle enthusiasts in our state, it’s no wonder that we at The Husband & Wife Law Team work with many clients who were injured while riding their bike because of someone else’s negligence.
 We know firsthand just how devastating a motorcycle accident injury can be.
-That is why we are so determined to help all motorcycle accident victims get the damages they deserve and the compensation they need to recover stress-free.
-If you or a loved one where injured in a motorcycle accident that wasn’t your fault, call our firm at (623) 930-8064 to speak to an Avondale motorcycle accident attorney.
+That is why we are so determined to help all Avondale motorcycle accident victims get the damages they deserve and the compensation they need to recover stress-free.
+If you or a loved one were injured in a motorcycle crash that wasn’t your fault, call our Avondale law office at (623) 930-8064 to speak to a motorcycle accident attorney.

 Cars have a number of safety features.
 From the seatbelt to the airbag, those of us who drive are used to a level of safety.
 A low-impact accident is unlikely to really cause us any harm, and even high-impact ones are not necessarily fatal.
 However, that level of safety is simply not there when it comes to motorcycles.